jimluzhang/jimluzhang.github.io/_pages/teaching.md

 nav: true
 nav_order: 5
 ---
+inspired to share by the incredible [Ava Mackay-Smith](https://a-mackaysmith.com/).

 ## for context
 When I was starting to apply to programs and fellowships, I felt pretty overwhelmed at the thought of having to writing about myself -- along with graduate school as a whole.
 To that end, I was incredibly fortunate to have received help from those more familiar with the process, in addition to reading over what they wrote in their personal statements.
 By sharing my own writing samples, I hope to pay it forward.
 In doing so, please respect my intellectual property and practice academic honesty!